My Lai massacre: Massacres

 Members of 2nd Platoon killed at least 60–70 Vietnamese, as they swept through the northern half of Mỹ Lai and through Binh Tay, a small sub-hamlet about 400 m north of Mỹ Lai.
 After the initial sweeps by 1st and 2nd Platoons, 3rd Platoon was dispatched to deal with any "remaining resistance".
 3rd Platoon, which stayed in reserve, reportedly rounded up and killed a group of seven to 12 women and children.

+Dead civilians killed on a road near My Lai.

 Since Charlie Company had not met any enemy opposition at Mỹ Lai and did not request back-up, Bravo Company, 4th Battalion, 3rd Infantry Regiment of TF Barker was transported by air between 08:15 and 08:30 2 mi away.
 It attacked the subhamlet My Hoi of the hamlet known as Cổ Lũy, which was mapped by the Army as Mỹ Khê.
 During this operation, between 60 and 155 people, including women and children, were killed.

 Over the remaining day, both companies were involved in the further burning and destruction of dwellings, as well as continued mistreatment of Vietnamese detainees.
 While it was noted in the courts-martial proceedings that some soldiers of Charlie Company did not participate in any killings, it was also noted they neither openly protested against them nor filed complaints later to their superiors.

 William Thomas Allison, a professor of Military History at Georgia Southern University, wrote, "By midmorning, members of Charlie Company had killed hundreds of civilians and raped or assaulted countless women and young girls.
 They encountered no enemy fire and found no weapons in My Lai itself".

 By the time the killings stopped, Charlie Company had suffered one casualty – a soldier who had intentionally shot himself in the foot to avoid participating in the massacre – and just three enemy weapons were confiscated.